ajaysh540/java-microservice-eureka/README.md

 #Manager Service

   Spring Security Enabled with In Memory Credentials for two Roles:
+  Calls Will be made to Employee service with JWT token received from service by logging in from Manager Service.
+  **Internally logs into Employee service and uses JWT token to send requests.**

   - User
   - Manager
     User: can access some pages.
     Manager: can access All pages.
     Credentials: